ExpectationMax/HorseshoeDMRegression/README.md

 Alternatively, the files in the folder `data/simulated` can be used for testing and benchmarking.
 In this folder simulated simulated datasets of different dimensionality and data availability can be found.
 The folder names follow the scheme `<#species/OTUs>O_<#covaraites>C_<#covariates relevant>p0_<#samples>S_<replica>R` and contain the files `alphas.tsv` (groundtruth regression intercepts), `betas.tsv` (groundtruth regression coefficients), `YY.tsv` (sample wise read counts of species abundances) and `XX.tsv` (species wise covariate values).

 Using the `run_sampling.py` script, the parameters of a statistical model can be inferred using MCMC sampling.
-The resulting trace file, can be used to compute summary statistics and inclusion probabilities of individual covariates using the `analyse_single_trace.py` script.
+This script additionally generates a file with summary statistics and inclusion probabilities of individual covariates.

-The detailed usage of these scripts is described below.
+The detailed usage of this script is described below.

 Installation